project-sunbird/sunbird.org-docs/developer-docs/installation/install_sbportal.md

 ## Pre-requisites

 Before you install Sunbird on your laptop, examine your environment and gather data to ensure an optimal installation experience.
-Review the following to determine that the environment has the necessary resources and compliant target systems to successfully install and run Sunbird.
+Review the following to ensure that the environment has the necessary resources and compliant target systems to successfully install and run Sunbird.

 ### System Requirements

-To install Sunbird, your laptop/PC should have at least the following minimum system requirements:
+To install Sunbird, your laptop or desktop must have the following minimum system requirements:

-- Operating System: Windows 7 and above/4.2 Mac OS X 10.0 and above/Linux
+- Operating System: Windows 7 and above or 4.2 Mac OS or 10.0 and above/Linux
 - RAM: >1.5GB
 - CPU: 2 cores, >2 GHz

-Installing Sunbird requires two primary software components:
+Sunbird has two primary software components:

 - Sunbird portal or web application
 - Sunbird services stack or the backend API interface.